Campgrounds Open & Closed Due to COVID-19 (Updated April 2021)

 Throughout most of 2020 and into 2021, the Coronavirus pandemic has impacted life across America – including access to campgrounds.
 Initially, numerous campgrounds closed due to the virus.
-Many campgrounds later reopened, some completely, some partially, and many with procedures and/or facility limitations to address the concerns of COVID-19.
+Most campgrounds later reopened, some completely, some partially, and some with procedures and/or facility limitations to address the concerns of COVID-19.
 This page has tracked public and private campgrounds, RV parks, and dispersed camping locations that are currently closed, are not accepting new reservations, or are operating with restrictions prohibiting some types of campers.
-You’ll also note the mention of camping locations that have reopened or have set a date for reopening.
 If you would like to add information or a place to this list, please submit closures – or reopenings here.

 Table of Contents: